Mohinta2892/catena/synful/tensorflow/train_from_scratch/readme.md

     gt_synfile = trainingfile # this is the file that contains raw or raw + gt
 ```

 This visualize script is actively changes, hence slightly unclean.
-We will release a cleaner version sooner.
+We will release a cleaner version soon.

 ## Evaluation